 - Stir in the oatmeal and the Reese's Pieces.

-- Position the dough evenly on your cookie sheet.
+- Roll the cookie dough into golf-sized balls and place them onto a lined baking sheet.
+Position the dough evenly on your cookie sheet.
 Be sure to leave room for growth.

 - Allow the cookie to cool for two minutes on the baking sheet before transferring to a cooling rack for the remainder of the cooling process.